 Foreign Currency Translation - Assets and liabilities of those subsidiaries that use the U.S. dollar as their functional currency are translated using exchange rates in effect at the end of the period, except for nonmonetary assets, such as inventories and property, plant and equipment, which are translated using historical exchange rates.
 Revenues and costs are translated using average exchange rates for the period, except for costs related to those balance sheet items that are translated using historical exchange rates.
 Gains and losses on foreign currency transactions are recognized as incurred.
 Certain of our foreign subsidiaries have designated the local currency as their functional currency and, as a result, their assets and liabilities are translated at the rate of exchange at the balance sheet date, while revenue and expenses are translated using the average exchange rate for the period.
+During 2014 strengthening of the U.S. dollar, against primarily the Swiss Franc and Euro resulted in approximately \$2.0 million of gains being recognized in our consolidated statement of operations.
+Gains and losses were not significant in any of the other periods presented.
 Cumulative translation adjustments resulting from the translation of the financial statements are included as a separate component of stockholders' equity.
-Foreign currency gains and losses were not significant in any period and are included in the consolidated statements of operations.

-Comprehensive Income - Our accumulated other comprehensive income totaled approximately \$6.7 million and \$1.8 million at December 28, 2013 and December 29, 2012, respectively, and was attributed to, net of income taxes where applicable, foreign currency adjustments resulting from the translation of certain accounts into U.S. dollars, unrealized losses and gains on investments and adjustments to accumulated postretirement benefit obligations.
-Additional information related to accumulated other comprehensive income, on an after-tax basis is included in Note 11.
+Comprehensive Income (Loss) - Our accumulated other comprehensive loss totaled approximately \$10.7 million at December 27, 2014 and at December 28, 2013 our other comprehensive income totaled approximately \$6.7 million and was attributed to, net of income taxes where applicable; foreign currency adjustments resulting from the translation of certain accounts into U.S. dollars, unrealized losses and gains on investments and adjustments to accumulated postretirement benefit obligations.
+The U.S. dollar strengthened relative to many foreign currencies as of December 27, 2014 compared to December 28, 2013.
+Consequently, accumulated comprehensive income decreased by \$14.1 million as a result of the foreign currency translation as of December 27, 2014.
+Additional information related to accumulated other comprehensive income, on an after-tax basis is included in Note 12.